CartoDB/documentation/app/content/angular/getting-started.md

 });
 ```

-In order to have the best performance, we run both the Mapbox GL JS map and deck.gl instantiations outside Angular zone, to ensure Angular is not running any change detection code (`zone.runOutsideAngular`).
+In order to have optimal performance, we run both the Mapbox GL JS map and deck.gl instantiations outside Angular zone, to ensure Angular is not running any change detection code (`zone.runOutsideAngular`).

 ### Layers

-If we run our application right now, we will hopefully see our homepage with an empty sidebar on the left and our Positron basemap in the map area.
+If we run our application in this moment, we will hopefully see our homepage with an empty sidebar on the left and our Positron basemap in the map area.
 We are ready to start adding our layers to the map.

 The process for adding layers with datasets from the CARTO 3 platform involves these steps: